11 DIY Body Scrubs for Smooth Summer Skin

 (Image credit: Getty Images)

-"Oats are naturally soothing and are rich in naturally occurring polysaccharides, which bind water and form a barrier to protect the skin," says naturopath and nutritionist Anna Mitsios.
+"Oats are naturally soothing and are rich in naturally occurring polysaccharides, which bind water and form a barrier to protect the skin," explains naturopath and nutritionist Anna Mitsios.
 "I love using olive oil on the body as it is rich in antioxidants and is ultra-nourishing."

 2. Scoop out a small amount in a plastic container and apply to the body in circulation motions at the end of your shower.

 3. Rinse with warm water off, allowing some of the oil to linger on your skin.
 Store any remaining scrub in the fridge.
-It should last for at least five days.

-The Sensitive Skin Scrub
+The Calming Honey Scrub

 honey in cups